 We added the ability to delete a running connector and also added support for monitoring secure Kafka clusters.
-In addition, Confluent Control Center in Confluent Enterprise 3.0.1 is significantly more efficient; several performance fixes are included, reducing memory consumption and running overhead of Confluent Control Center.
+In addition, Confluent Control Center in Confluent Platform 3.0.1 is significantly more efficient; several performance fixes are included, reducing memory consumption and running overhead of Confluent Control Center.

 This release introduces the new Application Reset Tool in Kafka Streams.
 This tool allows you to reset an application using Kafka Streams to reprocess from scratch — similar to a “reset button” on an application.

 The ability to reset an application is useful in for a number of reasons — A/B testing new application business logic, development iteration, fixing a bug and upgrading the application and more.

 Prior to this release, the process of resetting an application was manual and error-prone.

 KAFKA-3950: MirrorMaker whitelist option should only require authorization for matching topics

 KAFKA-3783: Race condition on last ACL removal fails with a ZkBadVersionException

 KAFKA-3933: Kafka OOM During Log Recovery Due to Leaked Native Memory

 KAFKA-3924: Data loss due to halting when LEO is larger than leader’s LEO

 KAFKA-3915: LogCleaner IO buffers do not account for potential size difference due to message format change